SchulzLab/TEPIC/README.md

 * TF affinities for all genes contained in the annotation file.
 * Scaled TF affinities for all genes contained in the annotation file.
 * A file containing the factors used to scale the original TF affinities.
-* Peak length, peak counts as well as the average signal within a peak.
+* TF affinities along with feature for peak length, peak counts and/or the average signal within a peak.

 Each run of TEPIC generates an *analysis meta datafile (amd)* containing all parameters, files, and outputs associated with the last run of TEPIC.
 Together with the provided process xml file, the executed command lines  can be reconstructed (3).
 We provide amd files in the folder
 *MetaData*.
 These correspond to the gene scores of the *50kb* and *50kb-S* annotation introduced in the *TEPIC* manuscript.

 Note that the input files **have to** have unix file endings.
-Using the scaled features is currently only supported for homo sapiens, mus musculus, and rattus norvegicus.
+Using bed graph files to compute the signal in peaks is currently only supported for homo sapiens, mus musculus, and rattus norvegicus.

 ## Example